google/pik/simd/README.md

 *   The API and its implementation should be usable and efficient with commonly used compilers.
-Some of our open-source users cannot upgrade, so we need to support 4-6 year old compilers (e.g. GCC 4.8).
+Some of our open-source users cannot upgrade, so we need to support ~4 year old compilers.
 For example, we write `shift_left<3>(v)` instead of `v << 3` because MSVC 2017 (ARM64) does not propagate the literal (https://godbolt.org/g/rKx5Ga).
-However, we utilize newer features such as function-specific target attributes when available.
+However, we do require function-specific target attributes, supported by GCC 4.9 / Clang 3.9 / MSVC 2015.

 *   Efficient and safe runtime dispatch is important.
 Modules such as image or video codecs are typically embedded into larger applications such as browsers, so they cannot require separate binaries for each CPU.
+Libraries also cannot predict whether the application already uses AVX2 (and pays the frequency throttling cost), so this decision must be left to the application.
 Using only the lowest-common denominator instructions sacrifices too much performance.
-    Therefore, we need to provide code paths for multiple instruction sets and choose the best one at runtime.
+    Therefore, we need to provide code paths for multiple instruction sets and choose the most suitable at runtime.
 To reduce overhead, dispatch should be hoisted to higher layers instead of checking inside every low-level function.
 Generating each code path from the same source reduces implementation and debugging cost.

 *   Not every CPU need be supported.
-For example, pre-SSE4 CPUs are increasingly rare and the AVX instruction set is limited to floating-point operations.
+For example, pre-SSE4.1 CPUs are increasingly rare and the AVX instruction set is limited to floating-point operations.
     To reduce code size and compile time, we provide specializations for SSE4, AVX2 and AVX-512 instruction sets on x86.